OpenProducer/newspack-platform/wp-content/plugins/woocommerce/packages/woocommerce-admin/readme.txt

 * WordPress 5.4.0
 * WooCommerce 5.7.0 or greater
 * PHP version 7.0 or greater.
-PHP 7.2 or greater is recommended
+PHP 7.4 or greater is recommended
-* MySQL version 5.0 or greater.
-MySQL 5.6 or greater is recommended
+* MySQL 5.6 or greater OR MariaDB version 10.1 or greater.

 Visit the [WooCommerce server requirements documentation](https://woocommerce.com/document/server-requirements/) for a detailed list of server requirements.